manuelleduc/mleduc.xyz/_posts/2016-10-20-object-algebra-composition.md

 Since both **PrintExpAlg** and **EvalSubExpAlg** are able to interpret **SubExpAlg** they are also able to interpret any language previously defined using **ExpAlg**.

 > This point is very important in language reuse.
-Using object algebra a developer
+Using object algebras a developer
 >
 > * is able to extend a language without modifications of the existing code base.
 > * know that any program written with a current version of an algebra will be interpretable as well with any future extended interpreters of the language